Azure/onboarding-guidance/Scenarios/PaaS/POC-Scenario-InternalBizAppMod.md

   ![Screenshot](/Images/AppMod-Pic-0222.png)

-* For the Storage Account Connection, click on the dropdown.
 * From the Azure Portal, click on **Resource Groups**, **ContosoExpenses-RG-WestUS2**.
 * Select the **DemoSendGridEmail** SendGrid Account.
 * Under **Settings**, click on **Configurations**.